 Customer Grievance Form

-You can fill a customer grievance form for submitting a complaint.
-You can either download online from the bank’s website or get from the bank branch.
+You can fill out a customer grievance form for submitting a complaint.
+You can either download it online from the bank’s website or get it from the bank branch.

 Also, you can send an email to the bank mentioning complaint details.
 The bank email is: